 Among the first honors programs at a major public university in the country, the University of New Mexico Honors Program began in 1957 as part of a national movement in American higher education.
 The UNM Honors Program was then established as a separate Honors College in 2012, and its first cohort was admitted to the new college in 2013.
 The College aims to provide challenging opportunities for intensive, interdisciplinary, and cross-cultural liberal arts education to highly motivated, talented, and creative undergraduates in all majors while building a community of scholars who support each other and encourage mutual intellectual growth.
 Notably, UNM was home to the first faculty member in the country to be promoted and awarded tenure within an honors program.
-Today, the Honors College distinctively administers a promotion and tenure process for its full-time faculty.
+Today, the Honors College distinctively continues to administer a promotion and tenure process to grant faculty tenure within the College.
 The incoming Dean will assume leadership of a unit with a groundbreaking history poised for a more significant impact on individual students and on the state.